dart-lang/site-www/src/_tutorials/language/futures.md

 }
 {% endprettify %}

-The try-catch code behaves in the same way with asynchronous code that it does for synchronous code: If the code within the `try` block throws an exception, the code inside the `catch` clause executes.
+The try-catch code behaves in the same way with asynchronous code as it does with synchronous code: if the code within the `try` block throws an exception, the code inside the `catch` clause executes.

 ### Sequential processing {#sequential-processing-async}